nkadiri09/Hibernate/step02.md

 @Entity                         --- Hibernate will scan that package for any Java objects annotated with the @Entity annotation.
 If it finds any, then it will begin the process of looking through that particular Java object to recreate it as a table in your database

-@GeneratedValue(strategy = GenerationType.AUTO) --- to generate auto value for the field like PrimaryKey (composite primarykey)
+@GeneratedValue(strategy = GenerationType.AUTO) --- to generate auto value for the field like PrimaryKey (surrogate primarykey)
+	like autogenerate sequence in Oracle, auto-increment value in MySql.